-Following transient expression studies, sentinel genes predicted to be targets of the TF (based on the “weighted network”), will be assayed by Q-PCR for validation.
+Following transient expression studies, sentinel genes predicted to be targets of the TF (based on the “weighted network”) will be assayed by Q-PCR for validation.
 A transcription factor that significantly changes the expression level of one or more sentinel genes is assumed to be involved in the regulation (direct or indirect) of that gene.
 Positive results will be followed up with: (i) transcriptome responses in the protoplast system, and (ii) in planta experiments in Arabidopsis (e.g. T-DNA mutants, overexpression, and knock-ins).
 We will first test transgenics/mutants for (i) molecular phenotypes (e.g. changes in predicted target genes of the TF).
 Ones that show an altered molecular response will be tested for (ii) physical phenotypes (e.g. seed development or biomass).
 Genes validated to affect a trait of interest in Arabidopsis, will be translated back to one or more orthologs in Maize.
 Two maize mutants for each of the ten most promising genes TF hubs affecting networks associated with seed development in Arabidopsis will be identified from the maize transposon library (in collaboration with Rob Martienssen, CSHL) [May BP, Liu H, Vollbrecht E, Senior L, Rabinowicz PD, Roh D, Pan X, Stein L, Freeling M, Alexander D, Martienssen R. Proc Natl Acad Sci U S A. 2003 Sep 30;100(20):11541-6].
 Each Maize mutant will be assayed for changes in seed development by observing ear phenotypes and/or seed developmental defects.
 Where needed, double mutants for candidate genes will be generated by crossing existing mutant lines.
 In the case of our N-use study (performed in collaboration with Stephen Moose, U. Illinois), Maize mutants will be grown in field conditions under diverse nitrogen regimes shown to affect N-assimilation [Seebauer, J., Moose, S.P., Fabbri, B., Crossland, L. and Below, F.E.
 (2004) Amino acid metabolism in young maize earshoots: implications for assimilate movement and nitrogen signaling.
 Plant Physiol.
 136: 4326-4334] to assay phenotypic changes in N-use efficiency.
 For analysis of maize mutants, confirmed homozygous mutant plants and wild-type sibling controls will be grown under N-limiting conditions in either a hydroponic system and/or in nitrogen-responsive field plots (U. Illinois).
 In addition to any obvious visible phenotypes associated with N-deficiency such as yellowing of leaves (quantified by SPAD chlorophyll meter), faster leaf senescence, or reduced growth, we will also measure biomass accumulation and free amino acid profiles of leaves and developing earshoots.
 Corn is a hybrid crop and so agronomic N utilization is typically defined as grain yield per unit of N supply, but grain yield is also influenced by heterosis and rate of shoot maturation (typically observed as flowering time but includes how fast seeds reach physiological maturity).
 We have found that measuring earshoot amino acids is a more robust indicator of genetic variation in N utilization that is largely independent of these other confounding factors.
 It would also be possible to assay expression of marker genes for N metabolism, particularly if a change in amino acid profiles was observed.

 Aim 3: X-Net Builder: A Platform for Cross Species Network building and inference.